Spacii-AN/rustodia/README.md

 - **Keybinds**: Lines 17-48
 - **Timing**: Lines 50-100

-The structure matches the Python version for easy migration.
+All settings are clearly organized at the top of the file for easy customization.

 ## Controls